 Vice Chair of the Board of Directors and Chief Knowledge Officer

-Roger P. Weissberg is vice chair of CASEL's board of directors and also the chief knowledge officer.
-He is NoVo Foundation Endowed Chair in Social and Emotional Learning and LAS Distinguished Professor of Psychology and Education at the University of Illinois at Chicago (UIC), where he directs the Social and Emotional Learning (SEL) Research Group.
-For the past three decades Weissberg has trained scholars and practitioners about innovative ways to design, implement and evaluate family, school and community interventions.
+Roger P. Weissberg is UIC Distinguished Professor of Psychology and Education and NoVo Foundation Endowed Chair in Social and Emotional Learning at the University of Illinois at Chicago (UIC), where he directs the Social and Emotional Learning (SEL) Research Group.
+For the past three decades Weissberg has trained scholars and practitioners about innovative ways to design, implement, and evaluate family, school, and community interventions.

 Weissberg has been the president of the American Psychological Association’s Society for Community Research and Action.
 He co-chaired an American Psychological Association Task Force on “Prevention: Promoting Strength, Resilience, and Health in Young People.”
 He is a recipient of the William T. Grant Foundation’s five-year Faculty Scholars Award in Children’s Mental Health, the Connecticut Psychological Association’s Award for Distinguished Psychological Contribution in the Public Interest, and the National Mental Health Association’s Lela Rowland Prevention Award.
-He was named a 1997-2000 University Scholar at the University of Illinois and also was a 2004-2005 UIC Great Cities Institute Scholar.
+At the University of Illinois at Chicago, he was named a University Scholar in 1997-2000, a Great Cities Institute Scholar in 2004-2005, Distinguished LAS Professor in 2008, and UIC Distinguished Professor in 2014.
 He received the 2000 American Psychological Association’s Distinguished Contribution Award for Applications of Psychology to Education and Training and the Society for Community Research and Action 2004 Distinguished Contribution to Theory and Research Award.
 He also received the 2008 “Daring Dozen” award from the George Lucas Educational Foundation for being one of 12 people who are reshaping the future of education.
 In February 2013 he became one of 12 new members elected to the National Academy of Education.

-Born in Newark, N.J., Weissberg graduated Summa Cum Laude and Phi Beta Kappa with a BA in Psychology from Brandeis University in 1974.
+Born in Newark, N.J., Weissberg graduated summa cum laude and Phi Beta Kappa with a bachelor’s in psychology from Brandeis University in 1974.
 He received his PhD from the University of Rochester in 1980.
 He was the research director for the Primary Mental Health Project from 1980 to 1982.
 He was a professor in the Psychology Department at Yale University between 1982 and 1992, where he collaborated with the New Haven Public School District to establish the K-12 Social Development Project.
 He has been a faculty member at UIC since 1992 and has directed CASEL since 1996.
-He and his wife, Stephanie Wright, a clinical psychologist, have two wonderful children: Elizabeth and Ted.
+He and his wife, Stephanie Wright, a clinical psychologist, have two wonderful children, Elizabeth and Ted.